-tap for additional details
+tap artwork for full image and details

 Via, borrowing from the Latin ablative for road, is an english preposition meaning “by way of; through.”
 The guiding ethos of IN VIA is one which echos a compulsion for motion.
 Complimented by its phonetic proximity to words such as viva, vida, and vive, IN VIA encourages connotations of living, passing, and connecting.
 Within this vein, Chandler’s latest exhibit serves to circumscribe the ways through which he channels his creative spirit into otherworldly artworks.
 As a special feature, Chandler invites viewers to get a closer glimpse into his artistic practice.
 By assembling his studio as a fixture of the exhibit, IN VIA aims to reproduce a more comprehensive showcase for the manifold of means, methods, and measurements by which Chandler finds vitality in his vision.

 Telos: After Thought materializes a burgeoning philosophy taking root in Grayson’s studio practice.
 Telos, from the Greek τέλος, translates to “end”, “object”, “purpose”, signifying finality to be the ultimate pursuit of any action.
 While purpose is concerned with acquisition — a solution for measuring up to preeminent judgement — the alternative is a suspension of judgement in the interest of furthering observation.
 Ontologically speaking, these sensibilities are diametrically opposed, but where these temperaments collide is a space that invites opportunity to explore.
 Possibility prevails where purpose is not a means to an end.